There Is No Game: Wrong Dimension: There Is No Game (2015)

 There Is No Game is a short 10-15 minute title by French developer Pascal Cammisotto (under alias KaMiZoTo) that won the 2015 Newgrounds Construct Jam competition under the contest theme of 'deception'.
 Cammisotto wanted to design a video game narrative in which the player was deceived into believing there was no game.
 The game went viral and caught the attention of popular YouTubers all over the world.
 By November 11, 2016, the ad-free game had been downloaded 1 million times on Google Play, followed by 2 million downloads on April 19, 2017, and 3 million on August 15, 2017.
 Cammisotto is from Villeurbanne, France, and began in the video games industry in 1995; one of his earlier projects was as music director for the 1996 title Time Gate: Knight's Chase by Infogrames.
 He has frequently worked in small-to-medium-sized projects which required resourcefulness under budgetary and time constraints.
 CoinOp Story is a popular title created by developer.
 Cammisotto developed There Is No Game entirely on his own using the Construct 2 game engine.
 In 2017, the game was featured as part of the National Videogame Arcade in Nottingham.
 There Is No Game was added to Steam on April 8, 2020, for free and with achievements.
-There Is No Game is also available to play on Cool Math Games.
+There Is No Game is also available on Cool Math Games.